Corruption Prevention Initiatives/Compliance

 Tax Affairs

 This also applies to tax affairs.
-The Group strives to maintain its tax compliance by paying taxes appropriately in compliance with each country's tax laws, including transfer pricing taxation and anti-tax haven measures, as well as international rules and other statues.
+The Group strives to maintain its tax compliance by paying taxes appropriately in compliance with each country’s tax laws, including transfer pricing taxation and anti-tax haven measures, as well as international rules and other statutes.
+The Group does not engage in tax planning for the sole purpose of avoiding tax without any business rationale or actual business substance.
+Moreover, we do not use tax havens for the purpose of intentional tax avoidance.